 The document is a form which you use to select answers to questions.
 Your responses will not be monitored and the form is for your use only.

 Please use the Plan S ‘Journal Checker Tool’ which includes all the information for Wellcome funded authors on the compliance of individual journals.

 Contact openaccessfund at warwick dot ac dot uk if you have any concerns about the compliance of your journal.

 Once your application has been received, you will be advised if you have been allocated funds usually by the end of the next working day.

-As the author, for a hybrid journal you must indicate that you wish the article to go Open Access, requesting a CC-BY creative commons licence (the publisher will apply the licence, you need do nothing additional to apply for this) and wherever possible request an invoice to be sent to your department.
+If you have been allocated funding for an open access journal you must indicate to your publisher that you wish the article to go Open Access, requesting a CC-BY creative commons licence (the publisher will apply the licence, you need do nothing additional to apply for this) and wherever possible request an invoice to be sent to your department.
 Some journals ask for credit card payments, this is something you will have to arrange with your department.
-Some journals charge for invoices, if possible please avoid this extra charge.
+Some journals charge for invoices, if possible, please avoid this extra charge.

 The Library will obtain a unique cost code for the allocations of funds.
 The code is then sent to our departmental finance contact in order to process payment.
 The unique cost code should only be used against the APC for the specified article.
 Separate applications have to be made for each article you wish to go ‘open’.

 Invoices should be passed to your department for payment.